 Experts have advised that a sense of structure is an essential tool for helping stave off loneliness during isolation.
 Waking and going to sleep at the same time can be helpful for feeling like you have structure.

-If you're able to exercise, this can be a great help with mental health.
-Some of the users on our forums are understandably concerned about the loss of endorphins while we're shut indoors.
-Thankfully, when it comes to exercise, the internet is your friend.
+If the weather or circumstances don't allow for outdoor exercise, not to worry.
+Gransnet users have shared their favourite exercise videos because the internet is your friend.
 There are many online resources that can be really helpful including the NHS online exercise studio, and our guide to home exercise - including loads of workouts you can try and an exercise video of the day, each weekday at 10am.

 Mutual-Aid groups are being set up all around the country too, where local residents organise themselves to help vulnerable people.
 If you think you could benefit, or that you could help, visit their website for guidance.